hafslundnett/hdd-style/styleguide/lib/using-shadow.md

 category: Colors
 ---

 HDD contain 3 different types of shadows, that goes from light to strong.
-Every shadow can be used directly by using the css-variable for that shadow: `var(--hdd-$name)`.
+Every shadow can be used directly by using the css-variable for that shadow: `var(--hdd-shadow-$name)`.
 For example for the light shadow: `box-shadow: var(--hdd-shadow-light)`.

 ## Using shadows as CSS-variables
 The css-variables can be accessed anywhere when importing hdd into your application.
 All shadows are available for use.
 A shadow can be selected by it's name.